Multiple MyelomaMultiple myeloma, a cancer of the bone marrow, is becoming more common as our population ages.

 Our research focuses on reducing the complications of stem cell transplant and lowering the risk of cancer recurrence.
 We are the first team in the world to combine checkpoint inhibitors (drugs that work by inhibiting the proteins cancer cells use to evade detection by the immune system) after transplant.
 Our Blood and Marrow Stem Cell Transplant Program.

 John Theurer Cancer Center has physicians whose only focus is multiple myeloma.
 We bring together all the multiple myeloma experts you may need.
 Your team includes experts in hematology/medical oncology, immunology, stem cell transplantation, infectious diseases, pathology, radiation oncology, orthopedics and nursing.
-Together they provide a personalized treatment plan based on your specific type of myeloma.
-Our goal is to treat your myeloma while also caring for your quality of life.

 Why Choose John Theurer Cancer Center for Multiple Myeloma Treatment